MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ### Biometrics disclosure screen

-We've changed one of our OOBE screens to show information on device usage for head, hand, and eye movements to users before the device calibrates.
+We've changed one of our OOBE screens before the device calibrates to show information on device usage for head, hand, and eye movements.
 Devices configured to skip calibration won't skip this biometrics disclosure screen, so all new users on a device will see device biometrics usage.

 :::image type="content" alt-text="This screenshot shows the Biometrics OOBE window." source="images/biometrics-oobe-notification.jpg":::